 If a triangle is superimposed over the picture of Inwood Shadow it can be seen that she has good width across her head, her ears follow the line of her jaw and her eyes are a perfect almond shape.

 Figure 1 shows a diagram of a cat with over-large ears.
 In order to achieve the correct triangle, the nose must lengthen, which leads to the modern look.
 Technically it will then still meets the SOP, but the interpretation of the standard has allowed for extremity to come into the type.
 The horizontal positioning of the ears arose from the increasing length and narrowness of the head, with the resulting horizontal ear set, which was never anticipated, so is not described as a fault in the original standard.

 Figure 2 shows a diagram of the type of cat that many people think of as old-style but the ears are too upright and the triangle becomes isosceles instead of equilateral.
-The elegant wedge shape of the head has been lost in favour of chubby cheeks.
+The elegant wedge shape of the head has been lost.

 THE OSSC HOPE THAT THE 'TYPE' OF SIAMESE THAT FITS THE SOP IS NOW MORE EASILY UNDERSTOOD.

 Try the ‘triangle test’ on pictures of your cat!

 Figure 1 and Figure 2 were taken from the document 'Siamese Breeding Policy' which can be found on the GCCF website.